UWSysLab/diamond/apps/README.md

 versions of that app.

 ## Porting apps to Android Studio
-Niel originally started working with the Android apps in Eclipse, but Google has since dropped support for Eclipse in favor of Android Studio.
+We originally started working with the Android apps in Eclipse, but Google has since dropped support for Eclipse in favor of Android Studio.
 As a result, we'd like to move all of the Android apps over to Android Studio.
-Moving apps to Android Studio is mainly a matter of changing the project directory structure to fit Android Studio's requirements, but you might also have to add some metadata files.

-Android apps still set up for Eclipse:
+These Android apps are set up for Android Studio:

 * `chat/AndroidChatBaseline`
 * `chat/AndroidChatBaselineBenchmark`
+* `chat/DiamondChatBenchmark`
-* `chat/AndroidChatBenchmark`
+* `chat/DiamondChat`
-* `chat/DiMessage`
+* `parse/DiamondParse`
+* `parse/Parse-Starter-Project-1.13.0/` (the baseline Parse app)
-* `chat/DiMessage-reactive`
+* `test-apps/DiamondAndroidTest`

+These Android apps are still set up for Eclipse:

 * `notes/NotesReactive`
 * `notes/NotesUnreactive`
-* `test-apps/DiamondAndroidTest`
 * `twitter/twimight-hatchet`
 * `twitter/twimight_ng`
 * `twitter/twimight-diamond`

-Android apps set up for Android Studio:
+Here are some instructions for moving apps from Eclipse to Android Studio, using Android Studio's import feature:

+1. On the Android Studio splash screen, click "Import project (Eclipse ADT, Gradle, etc.)."
+2. Go through the wizard, selecting the Eclipse project directory and then a location for the new Android Studio project directory (the import wizard leaves the Eclipse project untouched and makes a new directory).
+3. Copy over the gitignore file from `test-apps/DiamondAndroidTest` (or any of the other Android apps already ported to Android Studio) into the new Android Studio project directory.
+4. Add the new project directory to Git.